 Preemptive actions also include creating a visual or a physical (solid) barrier between all or part of your property and the colony.
 A visual barrier is typically a swath of dense vegetation such as Arizona wild rose (Rosa woodsii var. ultramontana) that prevents prairie dogs from seeing through it.
 Visual barriers can deter prairie dogs-they are less likely to move into an area they are unable to see through-but may not be entirely effective on their own.
 Using a physical barrier (e.g., solid fence, wall) with no gaps or openings through which prairie dogs can move improves the odds of keeping prairie dogs out.
-If you wish to protect only a select area from burrowing and can tolerate the prairie dogs moving across the protected area, you might consider hardscaping (see E, page 10).
+If you wish to protect only a select area from burrowing and can tolerate the prairie dogs moving across the protected area, you might consider hardscaping (see E, page IO).

-B. Scenario Two: If Part of a Prairie Dog Colony Extends onto Your Property

-If prairie dogs are currently on your property, you will need to determine if you want to remove them entirely or if you want to create a prairie dog free zone for a garden, playground, or special use area within the property.
-If you choose the latter and can tolerate the prairie dogs moving across the protected area, you might consider hardscaping (see Section E page IO).
+B. Scenario Two: If Part of a Prairie Dog Colony Extends onto Your Property create a prairie dog free zone for a garden, playground, or special use area within the property.
+If you choose the latter and can tolerate the prairie dogs moving across the protected area, you might consider hardscaping (see Section E page 10).
 If you want to remove prairie dogs entirely from a space, there are two approaches: passive and active translocation.
-Translocation is the human-mediated movement of living organisms from one area, with release in another.
-The terms translocation and relocation are used interchangeably in this handbook.
+Translocation is the human-mediated movement of living organisms from one area, with release in another.22 The terms translocation and relocation are used interchangeably in this handbook.